NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/GettingStarted/AWSCredentials.rst.txt

 Provide your AWS credentials
 ############################

-To set up the *nRF Asset Tracker* on AWS, you must first provide the AWS credentials.
+To set up the nRF Asset Tracker on AWS, you must first provide the AWS credentials.

 .. note::

    It is recommended to install these resources in a blank AWS account to clearly separate them from your other projects.
    See the `best practices for setting up your multi-account AWS environment <https://aws.amazon.com/organizations/getting-started/best-practices/>`_.
-   After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create an account for the *nRF Asset Tracker*.
+   After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create an account for the nRF Asset Tracker.
-   You can have many accounts, without extra costs.
+   You can have many accounts without extra costs.

-To provide the AWS credentials to the *nRF Asset Tracker*, complete the following steps:
+To provide the AWS credentials to the nRF Asset Tracker, complete the following steps:

 1. Navigate to your `IAM console <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`_ and add a new user for `programmatic access <https://wa.aws.amazon.com/wat.question.SEC_3.en.html>`_.